Lincoln Chafee: Crime and civil rights

 Chafee's policy on firearms regulation previously mirrored the views of his father, John Chafee, who was generally supportive of a strict regulatory environment.
 Chafee later said he supports "common sense adherence to the Second Amendment."
-In January 2020, in an interview with Reason magazine, he cited “distrust in government” as the reason his position had evolved, and that he “believe[s] the authors of the Second Amendment wrote it with that in mind.”
+In January 2020, in an interview with Reason magazine, he cited "distrust in government" as the reason his position had evolved, and that he "believe[s] the authors of the Second Amendment wrote it with that in mind."

 In 2011, as governor of Rhode Island, Chafee challenged an order of a federal court to transfer a prisoner in state custody to the United States government, because the prisoner in question might be subject to capital punishment, which Rhode Island had abolished.
 At the time, Chafee said, "my actions are motivated by my obligation as governor to safeguard Rhode Island's sovereignty and the integrity of its laws."

 Chafee has indicated he is receptive to the idea of legalizing the recreational use of marijuana and in 2006 supported Rhode Island's legalization of medical marijuana.
-He has praised the Libertarian Party for its “enlightened approach to the corrosive and failed war on drugs.”
+He has praised the Libertarian Party for its "enlightened approach to the corrosive and failed war on drugs."

-In March 2020, after moving to Wyoming, Chafee testified in favour of a bill in the Wyoming House of Representatives that would have legalized and regulated marijuana usage in Wyoming.
+In March 2020, after moving to Wyoming, Chafee testified in favor of a bill in the Wyoming House of Representatives that would have legalized and regulated marijuana usage in Wyoming.

 In 2015 Chafee said he believed "certain of our rights have been wrongfully infringed upon.
 Particularly the Fourth Amendment which forbids the tapping of our phones without a warrant."
 While in the U.S. Senate, Chafee was the only Republican to vote against the Military Commissions Act of 2006, which restricted habeas corpus rights of persons detained by the U.S. Department of Defense as enemy combatants.